 Most listings are in the $20's per square foot per year.
 The Downtown Troy submarket is seeing a an increase in rates.
 In the last 3 months, the median rate went up $4 per sqft per year.
 That's a 19% increase in rent.

-Compared to the rest of the Metro Detroit market, the Downtown Troy region has smaller rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Metro Detroit market, the Downtown Troy region has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 54 listings have come on the market, so you'll want to check back regularly for new listings.
-About 7% of the listings in the Downtown Troy are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 84 listings have been posted online, so you'll want to check back regularly for new listings.
+About 2% of the available leases in the Downtown Troy are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,850 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are approximately 3 floors.
-Most buildings in this region were built in 1984 and are Class B.
+Even though the median size is 2,700 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 3 stories.
+Most buildings in this market were built in 1985 and are Class B.

-Arts, entertainment, and restaurants are the dominant industries in this market.
-Most of the folk of Downtown Troy work from home.
+Arts, entertainment, and restaurants are the dominant industries in this area.
+Most of the occupants of Downtown Troy work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.